sigcsets/sigcse2022/_reviewers/paper-review-guidelines.md

     - The implications of the results for teaching
     - Information on how to adopt or adapt teaching techniques and/or pedagogical tools in other contexts or institutions.

-### Curricula Initiatives Paper Track
+### Position and Curricula Initiatives Paper Track

 Curricula initiatives should describe new curricula, programs, and degrees, the motivating context before the new initiative was undertaken, what it took to put the initiative into place, what the impact has been, and suggestions for others wishing to adopt it.
-This track may also include position papers, which are meant to engender fruitful academic discussion by presenting a defensible opinion about a CS education topic, substantiated with evidence.
+This track may also include position papers, which are meant to engender fruitful academic discussion by presenting a defensible opinion about a computing education topic, substantiated with evidence.

 1. Is the innovation clearly stated?
 Since the rest of the paper will be organized around this, it’s often good to put it in the abstract and in the first section of the paper.
     - Description of the problem or need being addressed.